 Part-time faculty appointments are limited by Human Resource and IRS regulations, generally set at nine (9) credit hours per semester.
 Each department has an approved policy and process for the oversight and evaluation of part-time faculty members.

-It is the responsibility of the department, under the guidance of the respective Department Chair, Dean and the Provost, to ensure that this policy and process is maintained.
+It is the responsibility of the department, under the guidance of the respective Department Chair/School Director, Dean and the Provost, to ensure that this policy and process is maintained.

 Term: Those faculty members who have been appointed as instructional faculty for a specified term of semesters or years as defined in the appointment agreement.
 The appointment may be full-time or part-time.
 While a full-time term faculty member is eligible to receive reappointment to additional terms, no single term may exceed three years.
 No number of term appointments shall create any presumption of a right to appointment as tenure-track or tenured faculty.
 Such full-time appointments will not exceed ten percent of the total number of full-time faculty at the institution.

 When a full-time faculty member is appointed on other than a temporary or tenured basis, the appointment is tenure-track.
 During the tenure-track period, the terms and conditions of every appointment will be stated in writing with a copy of the agreement furnished the individual concerned.
 Generally, the appointment letter may be expected between June 10 and June 30 each year.

-In order to aid and to evaluate tenure-track status faculty, the President or any academic administrator with supervisory responsibility may conduct classroom observations.
+In order to aid and to evaluate tenure-track status faculty, the Provost or any academic administrator with supervisory responsibility may conduct classroom observations.